 Let’s get started:

-Find a topic that you really like and search for youtube channels related to this topic in Spanish – this will help you familiarize yourself with the language and make it more fun and interesting!
+Find a topic that you really like and search for Youtube channels related to this topic in Spanish – this will help you familiarize yourself with the language and make it more fun and interesting!
 Another could tip is to use the app in Udemy to find an intersting course in Spanish.

 For example, I’m learning English and I look for information on entrepreneurs, SEO, and personal development every day.

 I found some interesting channels that I cannot stop listening to like TED and Neil Patel.
-They have information that really interests me and this greatly improves my learning of English.
+They have information that really interests me and this greatly improves my english-learning capability.

 These interests really drive me to improve my English.